ZhenhongDu/DeepSegAsteroidTracker/Readme.md

 ### Generate dataset
 To training a segmentation network, you need to construct a paired training dataset at first.
 * We randomly cropped the raw images with a size of 4096×4096 into 256 ×256 patches to prepare the training dataset.
-The code in `2_Segmentation_network` can be used for reference.
+The code in folder `2_Segmentation_network/generate_patches` can be used for reference.
 * The label data can be generate by ground truth (for simulation case) or manual annotation (for real data, [EISeg](https://github.com/PaddlePaddle/PaddleSeg/blob/release/2.6/EISeg/README_EN.md) is  an efficient interactive segementation tool for labeling, detailed descriptions can be found  in our [Supplementary document](https://ars.els-cdn.com/content/image/1-s2.0-S0273117724001911-mmc1.pdf)).